Flemish Movement: Post World War I

 The Flemish Movement became more socially oriented through the Frontbeweging (Front Movement), an organization of Flemish soldiers who complained about the lack of consideration for their language in the army, and in Belgium in general, and harbored pacifistic feelings.
 The Frontbeweging became a political movement, dedicated to peace, tolerance and autonomy (Nooit Meer Oorlog, Godsvrede, Zelfbestuur).
 A yearly pilgrimage to the IJzertoren is still held to this day.
-The poet Anton van Wilderode wrote many texts for this occasion.
+The poet Anton van Wilderode wrote multiple texts for this occasion.

-Many rumours arose regarding the treatment of Flemish soldiers in World War I, though Flemish historians debunked many of these.
-One such rumour is that many Dutch-speaking soldiers were slaughtered because they could not understand orders given to them in French by French speaking officers.
+A number of rumours arose regarding the treatment of Flemish soldiers in World War I, though Flemish historians debunked a number of these.
+One such rumour is that multiple Dutch-speaking soldiers were slaughtered because they could not understand orders given to them in French by French speaking officers.
 Whether a disproportionate number of Flemish died in the war compared to Walloons remains a point of contention to this day.
 It is clear, however, that the Belgian army de facto had only French as the official language.
 The phrase "et pour les Flamands, la meme chose" originated in this environment also, allegedly being used by the French-speaking officers to "translate" their orders into Dutch.
 It literally means "and for the Flemish, the same thing", which adds insult to injury for Flemish soldiers not understanding French.

 Another source of further frustration was the Belgian royal family's poor knowledge of Dutch.
 King Albert I enjoyed some popularity in the early ages of the war because he was a proponent of the bilingual status of Flanders – even though Wallonia was monolingual French, because he declared his oath to be king in both French and Dutch, and because he gave a speech at the start of the war in Dutch, referring to the Battle of the Golden Spurs.
 In the last years of the war, however, it became clear that his only wish was to keep his country peaceful, and not to give the Flemish the rights the French-speaking establishment denied them.

 In the 1920s the first Flemish nationalist party was elected.
 In the 1930s the Flemish Movement grew ever larger and Dutch was recognized for the first time as the sole language of Flanders.
 In 1931, Joris Van Severen founded the Verbond van Dietse Nationaal-Solidaristen Verdinaso, a fascist movement in Flanders.